-Additional Guidelines for the Vocal Division Preliminary Round.
+Guidelines for the Divison of Vocal Studies Preliminary and Final Rounds (2023):

 Students who have completed all degree requirements in a previous semester will not be allowed to compete even though they may be enrolled in voice.

-Students may not enter with repertoire previously performed by that student with orchestra in a UNT performance, e.g., Opera Theater, regardless of change of status or degree program.
+Students may not enter with repertoire previously performed by that student with orchestra in a UNT performance, e.g., UNT Opera, regardless of change of status or degree program.

 Guidelines for the College of Music Final Round: